Andrews Liver Salts

 The powder contained sugar; an antacid, sodium bicarbonate (22.6% w/w); citric acid (to provide effervescence) (19.5% w/w); and a laxative, magnesium sulphate (17.4% w/w).
 The product was similar to Eno's salts although, lacking magnesium sulphate (Epsom Salts), these have no laxative effect.
 Kruschen salts are nearer and are a mild form of Epsom salts.
 The term "liver salts" or "health salts" is typically used for a laxative.

 History

 Andrews Liver Salts was first sold from 1894, by William Henry Scott and William Murdoch Turner.
 Their business in the north-east of England originally imported margarine in the 1870s and 1880s.
 Their offices were in Gallowgate, Newcastle upon Tyne, and the product was named after St Andrew's church nearby.
 The trademark "Andrews Liver Salt" was registered in 1909.
 From the 1930s, promotional materials recommended taking the salts for "inner cleanliness".

 In 1960, Scott and Turner's company merged with Charles Phillips, manufacturers of milk of magnesia, to become Phillips, Scott & Turner.
 The merged company was acquired by Frederick Stearns & Co, a subsidiary of Sterling Drug, in 1923, and acquired by SmithKline Beecham in 1995.
 Haleon, the successor to SmithKline Beecham, ceased production of Andrews Liver Salts in November 2023.
 No official explanation has been given for the end of production.
+Fortunately, Andrews always printed the exact composition of the ingredients on the back of their packaging, so it is possible to reconstruct it: 17.4% Magnesium Sulphate MgSO₄ (Epsom Salts); 22.6% Sodium Hydrogen Carbonate NaHCO₃ (baking soda); 19.5% Citric Acid C₆H₈O₇; and 40.5% Sucrose C₁₂H₂₂O₁₁ (sugar).